-a.
-Current status of the eTIR Project
+A. Current status of the eTIR Project

-- 24. The Board welcomed the developments regarding the computerization of the TIR procedure.
-It noted that, at its 139th session, due to the absence of the Russian and French translations, WP.30 had postponed its considerations on the eTIR Reference Model but had decided to consider it at its 140th session, in June 2015.
-In the meantime, eTIR focal points have been asked to provide their comments on the document.
+- 24. The Board welcomed the developments in the computerization of the TIR procedure.
+It noted that, at its 139th session, due to the absence of the Russian and French translations, WP.30 had postponed its considerations on the eTIR Reference Model to its 140th session, in June 2015.
+In the meantime, eTIR focal points had been asked to provide their comments on the document.
 Moreover, the Board noted that Italy and Turkey are reconsidering the scope of their eTIR pilot project and will possibly include additional trade facilitation elements in it.
 Finally, the Board noted that in the framework of the UNECE-IRU eTIR pilot project between Iran (Islamic Republic of) and Turkey, a Memorandum of Understanding (MoU) had been signed between UNECE and IRU, which, inter alia, deals with the provision, by IRU, of resources to cover the costs incurred by UNECE in the course of the pilot project.
 The Board finally took note that all parties concerned had reached agreement on the final text of the Terms of Reference (ToR) for the pilot project and were about to sign them. - 25.
-Mrs. Kasko (IRU) informed the Board that IRU's ICT department is ready to start the first eTIR pilot transport.
+Mrs. Kasko (IRU) informed the Board that the ICT department of IRU is ready to begin the first eTIR pilot transport.
 She stressed that it was of the utmost importance that the ToR be signed as soon as possible and that the first eTIR pilot transport be conducted, as proof that the TIR system is fully adapted to modern requirements.
 She furthermore informed the Board that IRU was ready to consider other pilots in key TIR regions, in partnership with all stakeholders.

-b.
-Central database for certificates of approval
+B. Central database for certificates of approval